ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-zerto.md

 # Zerto
 {: #vum-zerto}

-If you find that a vSphere ESXi host can't enter maintenance mode during remediation, it might be that Zerto is stopping it.
-If you've updated Zerto since the initial deployment, then complete the following steps to correct this.
-If you haven't updated, complete the following instructions at [How to place a host with an associated VRA into maintenance mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){:external}.
+If you find that a vSphere® ESXi™ host can't enter maintenance mode during remediation, it might be that Zerto is stopping it.

+If you updated Zerto after the initial deployment, complete the following steps to resolve the issue:
 1. Log in to the Zerto web user interface.
-2. Select **Site Settings** from the menu.
+2. Click **Site Settings** on the menu.
-3. Select the **Policies** tab and ensure that **Allow Zerto to always enter hosts to maintenance mode during remediation** is selected.
+3. Click the **Policies** tab and ensure that **Allow Zerto to always enter hosts to maintenance mode during remediation** is selected.
 4. Log out of Zerto.

+If you do not update Zerto after the initial deployment, complete the instructions at [How to place a host with an associated VRA into maintenance mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external} to resolve the issue.

 **Next topic:** [Host Profiles](/docs/vmwaresolutions?topic=vmwaresolutions-vum-host-profiles)